 -

 Do NOT incise or cut the bite or apply a high tourniquet.
 Cutting or incising the bite won't help.
-High tourniquets are ineffective and can be fatal if released.
+High tourniquets are ineffective and can be fatal if released or result in loss of limb.

 -

 Do bandage firmly, splint and immobilise to stop the spread of venom.
-All the major medical associations recommend slowing the spread of venom by placing a folded pad over the bite area and then applying a firm bandage.
+To slow the spread of venom, major medical associations recommend placing a folded pad over the bite area.
+Then apply a firm bandage to wrap the entire limb, from bottom to top.
 It should not stop blood flow to the limb or congest the veins.
 Only remove the bandage in a medical facility, as the release of pressure will cause a rapid flow of venom through the bloodstream.

 -